Vkt0r/CustomNavigationBar/README.md

 }
 ```

-You can see the demo projects for more reference.
+You can see the two demo projects for know how to use it.